 When we think about robots, it’s often veiled in the fear that robots will make our jobs irrelevant.
 At the moment, this couldn’t be further from the truth.

-We’re seeing MRO robotics applied to everything from single parts repairs and carbon fibre machining to intricate inspection tasks through miniaturization, whereby robots can be used for the inspection of components that are otherwise difficult for humans to gain access to.
+We’re seeing MRO robotics applied to everything from single parts repairs and carbon fibre machining to intricate inspection tasks through miniaturisation, whereby robots can be used for the inspection of components that are otherwise difficult for humans to gain access to.

 While definitely inspiring, such a solution is far off from being realisable, and can generally be seen as the exception, rather than the norm, of how robotics is being used and talked about in MRO today.
 For the most part, robotics are being discussed as valuable for automation of inspection tasks and restricted to less critical aircraft systems.
 While new applications are certainly on the horizon, it may be a while before we see them.